sanathNU/TechnicaInsania/_tabs/Books & More.md

 A few favorites: Interstellar, Inception, Tenet, The Dark Knight, V for Vendetta, A Clockwork Orange, The Shawshank Redemption, Oppenheimer, Oldboy, 1984 ([my analysis]({% post_url 2023-12-11-Nineteen-Eighty-Four %})).

 ## Art
 It's a weird feeling, having great respect for old paintings when you know you can generate hundreds of images with Stable Diffusion that are technically more polished.

-But these aren't here for technical merit.
-They're here because I want them to.
+### Paintings

 ![The Great Waves of Kanagawa](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Tsunami_by_hokusai_19th_century.jpg/3840px-Tsunami_by_hokusai_19th_century.jpg)
 *The Great Waves of Kanagawa*